cheleb/zio-laminar-tapir/docs/_docs/advanced/streaming.md

 # Streaming

-Th `streaming` module provides a way to stream data from a source to a destination.
+The `streaming` module provides a way to stream data from a source to a destination.
 This is useful when you want to process data in chunks, or when you want to avoid loading the entire data into memory.

 ## Usage